BLKSerene/Wordless/doc/doc_eng.md

 <span id="doc-eng-4-4-3"></span>
 #### 4.4.3 Tests of Statistical Significance & Measures of Effect Size [[Back to Contents]](#doc-eng)

-To calculate the statistical significance, bayes factor and effect size (except **Student's t-test (Two-sample)** and **Mann-Whitney U Test**) for two words in the same file (collocates) or one specific word in two different files (keywords), two contingency tables must be constructed first, one for observed values, the other for expected values.
+To calculate the statistical significance, bayes factor and effect size (except **Student's t-test (2-sample)**, **Welch's t-test**, and **Mann-Whitney U Test**) for two words in the same file (collocates) or one specific word in two different files (keywords), two contingency tables must be constructed first, one for observed values, the other for expected values.

-As for collocates (in *Collocation* and *Colligation*):
+As for collocates (in *Collocation Extractor* and *Colligation Extractor*):

 Observed Values|Word 1                       |Not Word 1                   |Row Total
 --------------:|:---------------------------:|:---------------------------:|:---------------------------: